 The property/casualty insurance market, our primary source of revenue, is highly competitive and, except for regulatory considerations, has very few barriers to entry.
 According to A.M.
-Best, there were 3,244 property/casualty insurance companies and 2,029 property/casualty insurance groups operating in North America as of July 19, 2011.
-Our Standard Commercial business unit competes with a variety of large national standard commercial lines carriers such as Liberty Mutual, Travelers, Cincinnati Financial Corporation and The Hartford, as well as numerous smaller regional companies.
-The primary competition for our Workers Comp business unit includes such carriers as Texas Mutual Insurance Company, Service Lloyds Insurance Company, Employers Insurance Company, The Hartford and FirstComp Insurance Company.
-The primary competition for our E&S Commercial business unit includes such carriers as Scottsdale Insurance Company, Markel Insurance Company, First Mercury Insurance Company, Travelers, Atlantic Casualty Insurance Company, Dallas National Insurance Company, Progressive, Torus, Canal Insurance Company and Gramercy Insurance Company.
-Our General Aviation business unit considers its primary competitors to be Phoenix Aviation Managers, Starr Aviation, Chartis, United States Specialty Insurance Company, W. Brown & Company, Meadowbrook Insurance Company, Global Aerospace and Allianz Aviation Managers.
-The primary competition for our Excess & Umbrella business unit includes such carriers as Lexington Insurance Company, First Mercury Insurance Company, Axis Insurance Company, Gemini Insurance Company and, to a lesser extent, a number of national standard lines carriers such as Travelers and Liberty Mutual.
-Although our Personal Lines business unit competes with large national insurers such as Allstate, GEICO and Progressive, as a participant in the non-standard personal automobile marketplace its competition is most directly associated with numerous regional companies and managing general agencies.
+Best, there were 3,235 property/casualty insurance companies and 2,197 property/casualty insurance groups operating in North America as of July 17, 2012.
 Our competitors include entities that have, or are affiliated with entities that have, greater financial and other resources than we have.
 In addition, competitors may attempt to increase market share by lowering rates.
 In that case, we could experience reductions in our underwriting margins, or sales of our insurance policies could decline as customers purchase lower-priced products from our competitors.
 Losing business to competitors offering similar products at lower prices, or having other competitive advantages, could adversely affect our results of operations.